CS56-StoreMapper/StoreMapper/docs/adding_node_way.md

 - Implemented constructors for both OSM and non-OSM locations
 - Added methods to access OSM data when available

-## 3. Update Route Class 🔄 In Progress
+## 3. Update Route Class ✅ Completed
-- Modify to use Node objects instead of Coordinates
+- Modified to use Node objects instead of Coordinates
-- Update distance calculation methods
+- Updated distance calculation methods

 ## 4. Create Graph Class ✅ Completed
 - Implemented using Node and Way objects